Byron Baer: Political career

 In 1965, Arnold E. Brown became the first black assemblyman from Bergen County and hired Baer as a legislative aide.
-In 1969, Baer advised the Democatic caucus on redistricting and drew new maps by hand.
+In 1969, Baer advised the Democratic caucus on redistricting and drew new maps by hand.

 New Jersey General Assembly (197494)

 In 1971, the legislature created a new eastern Bergen County district centered on Englewood, Fort Lee and Teaneck.
 Local Democrats chose Baer and Albert Burstein to run for the seat; they would serve together until Burstein left office in 1982.

 Baer was first elected to the New Jersey General Assembly in 1973, serving for ten terms until his election to the Senate in 1993.

 While in the Assembly, Baer served in a variety of different posts including assistant minority leader (1986–89), minority leader pro tempore (1992–93), associate Assembly leader (1990), and deputy speaker (1991).
 He sponsored his signature piece of legislation, the basic public records law in New Jersey.
 Later, he co-sponsored its revision in 2002.
 The Act was officially renamed the Senator Byron M. Baer Open Public Meetings Act.